MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/select-columns.md

 ## Formatted values

-If you view the results of the example query above, the results look something like this:
+The results of the example query above look something like this:

 ### [SDK for .NET](#tab/sdk)